hackrack/javascript/bonus_material/sorting.md

 These algorithms differ in their strategy and so not all algorithms are created equal.
 Some may be faster or offer other efficiencies.
 Analyzing the efficiency of programs will be a topic covered in your full immersive bootcamps, so no need to wrack our brains on it now.
-For a previw of things to come, check out this [cool visualization][sort-visualizations] of different sorting algorithms.
+For a preview of things to come, check out this [cool visualization][sort-visualizations] of different sorting algorithms.
 Notice how Bubble Sort is among the slowest performing algorithms.
 You'll learn that there are some terribly clever sorting algorithms out there, but we'll fight those battles for another day.